Lowndes County, Georgia: Politics

+As of the 2020s, Lowndes County is a Republican stronghold, voting 58% for Donald Trump in 2024.
 Up until 1960, Lowndes County voted with the Democrats, as with most of the Solid South.
 It flipped in 1964 when it voted for Republican Barry Goldwater and has remained reliably Republican since then.
 The last Democrat to carry the county was Jimmy Carter in 1976.

+For elections to the United States House of Representatives, Lowndes County is part of Georgia's 8th congressional district, currently represented by Austin Scott.
+For elections to the Georgia State Senate, Lowndes County is part of District 8.
+For elections to the Georgia House of Representatives, Lowndes County is covered by districts 174, 175, 176 and 177.